91juhwang/ES6-React-App/README.md

 1. Create-React-App

-2. Manually installing starting from Webpack server
+2. Manually installing starting from Webpack server (one I'm using)

 For adding React to existing app: [Guide](https://facebook.github.io/react/docs/installation.html)